-At its October meeting, the NARST Board of Directors approved the slate of officers proposed by the Membership and Elections Committee.
+At its October meeting, the NARST Board of Directors approved the slate of officers proposed by the Elections Committee.
 Now it is official; you are a candidate for the NARST Board of Directors.
 As a candidate, you have the opportunity to place a digital photograph and a statement of about 250 words for the electronic ballot that will help NARST members make informed choices in the election.
-I have attached a copy of last year's statements for your perusal.
-The Executive Director (include email address) should receive an electronic version of your statement and photograph no later than 15 November.
+I have attached an example statement for your perusal.
+The Executive Director (include email address) should receive an electronic version of your statement and photograph no later than [insert date].